lanzerot/jsHelper/readme.md

 **Array.prototype.empty** : It checks if your array is empty.

+**Object.prototype.getPropertiesName** : This function give you the option to use getOwnPropertyNames directly as a function of any object

 ####Functions
 **isset** : It checks if the variable is not null and not undefined.